-We often say "Smooth is Fast," and at the beginning our average pace over flat road will be slower than after 12 weeks.
+We often say "Smooth is Fast."
 Our focus is on teaching skills for predictable, smooth riding, on consistent effort and not on consistent speed.
 With the development of group cycling skills, speed will naturally increase over time.
 Leaders will monitor the appropriate pace for their groups each week, focusing on skills development instead of a particular target pace.
-You may be frustrated by how slowly we ride when learning to rotate in a paceline, but by the end of the A-SIG you will be riding 20+ mph on flat terrain.
+You may be frustrated by how slowly we ride early in the program when learning to rotate in a paceline, but by the end of the A-SIG you will be riding 20+ mph on flat terrain.